 Within school, pupils are taught about how to stay safe in our modern digital world.

-The person responsible for E-Safety in school is Miss Miley.
-The designated safeguarding officers in school are Mrs Saunders (Head Teacher), Miss Smith (Deputy Head), Mrs Partis (Deputy Head) Mrs Johnson-Burns (SENCO) and Miss Pape and Miss Archer (Welfare Team) and Miss Joyce-Gibbons (Assistant Head).
+The designated safeguarding officers in school are Mrs Saunders (Head Teacher), Miss Smith (Deputy Head), Mrs Partis (Deputy Head) Mrs Johnson-Burns (SENCO) Miss Pape and Miss Archer (Welfare Team) and Miss Joyce-Gibbons (Assistant Head).
 If you have any concerns about online safety please contact one of these members of staff.

 The CEOP website contains some really important information for parents and the Childnet site gives helpful guidance on social networking for parents.
 The SaferInternet site also provides advice on setting up parental controls on your home computer.